system76/docs/_articles/laptop-firmware.md

 ### Firmware Notifications

-If you're receiving the firmware update notification then your system's Intel ME may be turned on.
-Let's reboot the laptop and hold F2.
+If you’re receiving the firmware update notification after a firmware update, then your system’s Intel ME may be turned on.
+Let’s reboot the laptop and hold F2 to get to the BIOS.
 Then go to Advanced -> Advanced Chipset Control and make sure that the ME is disabled, then go to the Exit tab and save.
-Any changes?
-If not let's go back into the BIOS and use the load setup options in the Exit tab then save and reboot.
+That should stop the notifications about a firmware update and you're all set.